 Religious communities often provide numerous resources to support families and marriage including programs for couples and children, social support from other families with shared values, reinforcement of the importance and sanctity of marriage vows, profound understandings of the meaning of marriage, and encouragement and teachings on fidelity, love, sacrifice, and commitment.
 Empirical research indicates that joint religious service attendance is longitudinally associated with greater marital satisfaction and lower likelihood of divorce (Wilcox and Wolfinger, 2016; Call and Heaton, 1997).
 Shared family religious activities and praying together are likewise associated with greater relationship satisfaction (Wilcox and Wolfinger, 2016; Ellison et al., 2010).
 A randomized trial that assigned religious couples to either pray together or to discuss positive news stories likewise found effects of praying together on couple unity and trust (Lambert et al., 2012).
 For religious couples, praying together may help to deal with stress, and allow them to focus on shared belief and hopes for the future, and deal constructively with problems in their relationship.
 For those who already consider themselves religious, thus both service attendance and joint prayer may be important resources to strengthen marriage and trust.

-The evidence summarized above thus suggests that each of the above interventions or actions can be helpful in promoting various aspects of human flourishing including mental and physical health, happiness and life satisfaction, meaning and purpose, character and virtue, and close social relationships.
-A summary of these actions and interventions is given below.
-Again, although many other interventions and resources are available, most of the various actions and interventions summarized here are ones that are relatively easy to implement or access or can be done without substantial expense.
+The evidence summarized above thus suggests that each of the above interventions or activities can be helpful in promoting various aspects of human flourishing including mental and physical health, happiness and life satisfaction, meaning and purpose, character and virtue, and close social relationships.
+Although many other interventions and resources are available, most of the various activities and interventions summarized here are ones that are relatively easy to access or can be done without substantial expense.

-The empirical studies only give evidence for effects on average, and individual experience will, of course, be variable, but for many of these actions and interventions, the evidence does suggest that the average effects on various human flourishing outcomes are relatively substantial.
+The empirical studies only give evidence for effects on average, and individual experience will, of course, be variable, but for many of these activities and interventions, the evidence does suggest that the average effects on various human flourishing outcomes are fairly substantial.

 Anderson, L., Lewis, G., Araya, R., Elgie, R., Harrison, G., Proudfoot, J., Schmidt, U., Sharp, D., Weightman, A., Williams, C. (2005).
 Self-help books for depression: how can practitioners and patients make the right choice?
 British Journal of General Practice 55:387-392.